gr8kingg/vista-control/readme.md

 ## Send a midi command before the current video ends
 Change the prefix to 've-' <br/>
-then add '<seconds>-' where seconds is the number of seconds before the video ends<br/>
+then add '{seconds}-' where seconds is the number of seconds before the video ends<br/>
 then add the command

 | Command       | Defn           |